-In this section we compare FREQUENT (F), LOSSYCOUNTING with delta values (LCD), LOSSYCOUNTING without deltas (LC), SPACES AVING using a heap (SSH), and SPACES AVING using linked lists (SSL).
+In this section we compare FREQUENT (F), LOSSYCOUNTING with delta values (LCD), LOSSYCOUNTING without deltas (LC), SPACESAVING using a heap (SSH), and SPACESAVING using linked lists (SSL).
 First we present results for the Zipf generated data.
 The default skew parameter, unless otherwise noted, is z=1.0, and the default frequency threshold is $\phi=0.001$.
 Then, we show trends for the network traffic data.

 Space and Time costs.
-Figures 6(a) and 6(b) show the update throughput of the algorithms as a function of data skew (z) and increasing frequency threshold (φ) respectively.
+Figures 3(a) and 3(b) show the update throughput of the algorithms as a function of data skew (z) and increasing frequency threshold (φ) respectively.
 We can see that update throughput increases significantly for highly skewed data.
 This is expected, since high skew translates to a very small number of truly frequent items, simplifying the problem.
 SSL is very fast, but SSH (the same algorithm, but implemented with a heap) is appreciably slower.
 This shows how data structure choices can affect the performance.
-In fact, one might expect the heap based solution to be even slower.
-However, since SSH has to restore the min heap property after each update, in practice, updates only slightly change the frequency of an item, so this only takes a small number of operations.
 It is also clear that the range of frequency thresholds (φ) considered did not affect update throughput (notice the log scale on the horizontal axis).
 As we see in the subsequent plots, the summary structures fit within a modern second level cache, so there is no obvious effect due to crossing memory boundaries here.
-We would expect smaller thresholds to result in a larger number of frequent elements, hence larger data structures and decreased throughput.
-In our datasets, the total number of truly frequent elements for z=1.0 varies from 713 to 6 as φ increases; a small enough difference not to affect running times.

-Fig. 6 Performance of counter-based algorithms on synthetic data memory allocation during stream processing.
+Figure 3(c) plots the space consumed by each structure.
+In our implementations of LOSSYCOUNTING, the maximum number of counters was fixed as a function of φ , to avoid memory allocation during stream processing.
 For the other algorithms, the space used is directly determined by φ .
 So the space consumed is not affected by skewness for fixed φ (hence we omit the plot).
 Varying φ has a direct effect.
 Smaller φ 's imply a significantly larger number of candidates exceeding the frequency threshold that need to be maintained.
 It should be noted here that, for our datasets, a naive solution that maintains one counter per input item would consume many megabytes (and this grows linearly with the input size).
-This is at least 12 times larger than SSH for $\phi=0.0001$ (which is the most robust algorithm in terms of space), and over a thousand times larger than all algorithms for $\phi=0.01$.
-Clearly, the space benefit of these algorithms even for small frequency thresholds is substantial in practice.
+This is at least 12 times larger than SSH for $\phi = 0.0001$ (which is the most robust algorithm in terms of space), and over a thousand times larger than all algorithms for $\phi = 0.01$.
+Clearly, the space benefit of these algorithms, even for small frequency thresholds is substantial in practice.